quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part15_The_Importance.md

 ---

 #### Pair-Wise Comparisons and Computational Complexity
 Background context: In record linkage, when comparing two large datasets for matching, a brute-force approach involves comparing each element in one dataset with every element in another.
 This leads to an exponential increase in computational complexity as the size of the datasets grows.
-The number of comparisons is \(O(x^2)\), where \(x\) is the number of records in the datasets.
+The number of comparisons is $O(x^2)$, where $ x$ is the number of records in the datasets.
 :p What issue does this approach face when dealing with large datasets?
 ??x
 This approach faces significant scalability issues, especially as the number of records increases.
 With two datasets each containing 500k records, there would be 250 billion comparisons needed, which at a processing rate of one million per second still takes about 69 hours.
 For one million records in each dataset, it would take around 11 days.